dgwalters-1974/portfolio/README.md

   <img align="left" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/streamlit/streamlit-original.svg"/>
 <br />
 <br />
 Finding outliers in daily financial time series data with a selection of unsupervised learning algorithms.
-This toy dataset is a subset of the much larger oneused in practice, the nature of which makes it prone to human error when entries are recorded.
-The goal here is to establish a threshold which strikes a balance between highlighting anomalous points whilst not triggering warnings on a daily basis as each investigation is costly in terms of time and effort.
+This toy dataset is a subset of the much larger one used in practice, the nature of which makes it prone to human error when entries are recorded.
+The goal is to establish a threshold which strikes a balance between highlighting anomalous points whilst not triggering unnecesarry warnings as each investigation is costly in terms of time and effort.
 The nature of the problem dictates that the number of positives is governed by a contamination rate set by the user and determined by domain specific factors.
 Algorithms investigated include K-nearest neighbours, Isolation Forest, Mahalanobis distance and Support Vector Machines.
 A streamlit app was built to showcase the analysis.
 <br />
 <br />
 # [Machine Learning 101: Basic perceptron and some made up data](https://github.com/dgwalters-1974/perceptron_fun)